matty99/matty99.github.io/_posts/2015-12-27-css-square.md

 *Teacher:* Does it have a fixed size at certain screen widths, or does it change smoothly with the size of the screen?

-*Student:* Smooth!
+*Student:* Smoothly!
 I think I know how to do fixed sizes now.
 I tried this, but it didn't work.

 {% highlight css %}
 .square {